canonical/svelte-icons/README.md

 This is especially useful when rendering the same icon many times.

-//TODO: Add link to _Node tree size comparison_ story
+> Check out the [Node tree size comparison](https://main--693121d8204f530975a41c27.chromatic.com?path=/story/advanced-iconsoptimizationprovider--node-tree-size-comparison) story to see the DOM size difference between optimized and non-optimized rendering.

 ### Custom Icons